 At the initial consultation you will be asked about your medical history, current condition, lifestyle, dietary habits and emotional state.
 As part of Chinese medical diagnosis, the practitioner will also feel your wrist pulses and look at your tongue.
 On the basis of the consultation a recommendation can be made regarding the frequency and duration of sessions.
-This first session will last 1.5 hours as there may be alot of information to impart, and may include treatment if there is time.
+This first session will last 1.5 hours as there may be a lot of information to impart, and will usually include treatment.
 Subsequent sessions will last for 1 hour.
-Needles may be retained for between 20-30 minutes, depending on your condition and the treatment approach.
+Needles may be retained for between 20-30 minutes, depending on your condition.

 How many treatments will I need?

-The number of treatments you will need will depend on your condition.
-Some only need 2-3 treatments to feel a significant change.
+The frequency and number of treatments you will need will depend on your condition.
+Some people begin to feel a significant change within 3-4 weekly treatments, but much depends on how chronic or acute the presenting condition is .
 Acupuncture treatment is tailored and adapts to the patient's changing condition.
-Some people are seen once or twice per week, others less often.
+As your health improves, you will require less treatment, less often.
+Most people are seen weekly, but in an acute phase of a condition may need to be seen twice per week.

-Once symptoms are better people often continue treatments to address other issues or to maintain health and wellbeing.
+Once symptoms are better people often continue with acupuncture treatments to further strengthen their constitution to prevent recurrence, and also may want to address other related issues, to maintain health and wellbeing.

 How can acupuncture help me?

 Acupuncture is widely recognised to be beneficial for a range of conditions to do with low energy, stress and anxiety, musculoskeletal conditions, back pain, emotional issues, respiratory and gastro-intestinal health, skin conditions, asthma and hayfever, colds and immunity issues, and ME.